ryman1/keeweb-wiki/FAQ.md

 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.

-Q: What will happen if I change file on another computer?
+Q: What will happen if I change a file saved to cloud on another computer?
 A: Changes will be loaded by all peers once you save them or auto-save happens.

-Q: Why downloaded file name in Safari is always Unknown?
-A: It's a known bug, for now, there's no workaround, because Safari doesn't implement latest web development standards.

 Q: I've changed WebDAV password and cannot sync my db anymore.
 A: Remove it and add again.
 Don't forget to download it if there are any changes.

 Q: Is WebDAV password stored in cleartext?
-A: No.
+A: No. It's not possible to decrypt it without access to kdbx.

 ### Update
 Q: How to use proxy server for this app?